Otite-Git/-Host-a-Static-Website-on-AWS-S3-Bucket-With-IAM-Management-and-Terraform/README.md

 ## **Architecture**

 1. **S3 Bucket:** Enables environmental file storage.
-2. **Application Load Balancer:** Distributes web traffic across an Auto Scaling Group of EC2 instances in two availability zones for high availability and fault tolerance.
+2. **Application Load Balancer:** Distributes web traffic across an Auto Scaling Group of EC2 instances in two availability zones for high availability and fault tolerance
-3. **Route 53:** Used for domain name registration and DNS record management.
+3. **Route 53:** Used for domain name registration and DNS record management
-4. **GitHub:** Used for version control and collaboration, storing web files.
+4. **GitHub:** Used for version control and collaboration, storing web files
-5. **IAM Roles:** Used to allow for the secret access key and access key ID to authenticate with AWS in order to push the container image to ECR.
+5. **IAM Roles:** Used to allow for the secret access key and access key ID to authenticate with AWS in order to push the container image to ECR

 ## **Deployment Steps**